-Large body on the reader gets hot quickly when working at full capacity.
+The large body on the reader gets hot quickly when working at full capacity.

 Dual card slots are capable of reading a variety of SD, MMC, and UHS-I memory cards.
-You can read and write two cards at the same time.
+You can read and write 2 cards at the same time.
 Works with most computers without the need for additional drivers.

 Some memory cards read and write slower than others on the device.

-The card reader sometimes needs to be unplugged after restarting the computer to work again.
+Sometimes needs to be unplugged after restarting the computer to work again.